michaelmaitland/myblog/content/blog/first.md

 +++
-title = "My First Post: What to expect" date = 2023-08-09
+title = "My First Post: What to Expect" date = 2023-08-09
 +++